 Anaphylaxis is a severe, rapidly progressive allergic reaction that is potentially life threatening.
 The most common allergens in school aged children are peanuts, eggs, tree nuts (e.g. cashews), cow's milk, fish and shellfish, wheat, soy, sesame and certain insect stings (particularly bee stings).
+Most anaphylaxis reactions in school settings occur when children are exposed to allergens not experienced previously at home.
+Previous mild to moderate reactions cannot be used as a predictor that anaphylaxis will not occur in the future.

-The key to prevention of anaphylaxis in schools is knowledge of the student who has been diagnosed as at risk, awareness of allergens, and prevention of exposure to those allergens.
-Partnerships between schools and parents/quardians are vital in helping the student avoid exposure.
+The key to prevention of anaphylaxis in schools is highlighting to students and parents when allergens will be present, ensuring safe food practices are followed on school grounds, knowledge of students who have been diagnosed as at risk, Partnerships between schools and parents/guardians are vital in helping the student avoid exposure.